-Did you know that over $500 Billion is lost every year because of employee disengagement?
+Did you know that over $500 Billion is lost every year because of employee disengagement and poor employee relations?
 The way managers and HR professionals interact with employees have a tremendous impact on the success of a business.

 1. Give constructive feedback

 Employee evaluation is not just a measure to determine incentives.
 It should focus on how they can contribute more to their work to get robust results for the corporation, and that starts with getting authentic feedback for their performance.